- Planting & Care

 Semi-Dwarf on M-111 rootstock.

-Pollination: Partially self-fruitful, does much better with pollenizer.
-Golden Delicious and Granny Smith work well.
+- Pollination: Partially self-fruitful, does much better with pollenizer.
+Golden Delicious or Granny Smith work well.

 Apples are generally late blooming.
 Need full sun, well-drained soil, and moderate fertility.
 Thin fruit to maximize quality and size.
 Susceptible to codling moth, apple scab, powdery mildew, and gophers.
 Generally cross-fertile, which means that the variety is not pollinated by itself, but by a different variety of the same fruit.
 Three or more varieties are best.
 Harvest 3rd year.